D E C O R A T I V E A R T S

 S C R I M S H A W

 Carving lines into the bones of whales, the lines come out all blackened over time, coal dust.
 We buried their young swimmers into set nets, vulgar jagged harpoons cutting through the black water, all of us dragging a line behind the serious ships.
 Dragging these wounded breathing creatures out, gasping, suffocating in the unfamiliar air.
 Water dripping down through the caulking, this wetness like a cloak, a cover.
 Knives gouging into ivory, is it ivory on a walrus or is it just bone?
 And we would set fires on decks, and above the great hulking cauldrons rendering severed whale into oil dark clouds announce us like heralds.
 How the decks did not set afire, a terrifying conflagration on the black ocean?
 Burning flames on the horizon.
 And they reproachfully wait underneath waiting for the shadowy hulk to descend, uncomprehending why they never come to join in the new song.
 Whales learn new songs and they pass across oceans, new melodies for the long migrations.
 Underneath the ocean, species lie in wait for the descent from above.
 Tearing, destroying.
-But there, the ocean is vast so let us focus our eye on an darkened boat, hold in your attention on this vessel as we carve in the details; a working vessel, lit by swinging whale oil lights, the remembered whaling songs, hummed low and mournful.
-If we glide closer, so all the other features are blurred and inconsequential, a taupe grey and in focus a man’s blackened skin, soot and ash and indigo lines of a life of evenings tattooing the skin, the intimacy of those evenings, the closeness of a mans hand.
+But there, the ocean is vast so let us focus our eye on an darkened boat, hold your attention on this vessel as we carve in the details; a working vessel, lit by swinging whale oil lights, the remembered whaling songs, hummed low and mournful.
+If we glide closer, so all the other features are blurred and inconsequential, the colour is memorable, a taupe grey and we focus on a man’s blackened skin, soot and ash and indigo lines of a life of evenings tattooing the skin, the intimacy of those evenings, the closeness of a mans hand.
 Always the smell of death passing through the decks.
-And then, not because of the ocean but because of this sense of a definite end, of a desiccation, of the past.
+And then, not because of the ocean but because of this desire for a definite end, of a desiccation, of the past.
 I am back with you, you next to me.
 You felt as if you went away, and you did you went on a journey, coursing the new lines of discovery.
 And I felt as if you were still there, an absence in a new bed, an endless recursive dream.
 The summer made a path on your skin, a delicate pattern of new dapples on your nose.
 Your eyes still had the same look, but they were distant.
 Waiting for something new on the horizon.

 I had waited for such a long time, to have the feeling of your hand on mine, to have your careful body course the outline of mine.
 To touch your closed eyelid, the nape of your neck as it disappeared into your striped shirt.
 You had been so distant for so long, at first in your late nights in the hospital, not your fault and entirely my own.
 Then in Berlin, this strange language wrapping itself around you, you in your cafe, a club, things that I would not become part of, for fear that I would become too attached to the place, that inevitability of returning home becoming some sort of constellation.
 Boats filled with treasure.
 Ambergris.
 You were so self sufficient, and I was learning to be through you.
 But it never worked as well for me, I needed that accompaniment, a line in harmony not counterpoint.
 I need a path carved out for me.
 A fine line.
 And I watched you in Berlin, and I asked for you to make the time for me and you for you.
 But it didn’t happen M, and I sat in impossible Sicilian sunshine alone and I saw my future as that and it seemed normal, as if you were not part of that.
 And of course I was mistaken, it was not normal and it formed strange blackened courses through the ivory and I was all storm tossed and tumbling forward.
 But this dark plunge into unfamiliar water has become normal.